What is Home Emergency Cover?

 Here's a snapshot of what Home Emergency Cover will pay for.
 Make sure you check your policy for a full description of what's covered:

 Burst pipes due to events like winter freezes – something that becomes apparent when the ice thaws and you realise you have no water.
-Sudden leakages, blocked drains caused by a build up of leaves or debris, or broken cisterns can also cause major headaches requiring attention.
+Sudden leakages, blocked drains or broken cisterns can also cause major headaches requiring attention.